Nablaaa/D3_javascript/README.md

 ### Bug
 - at the moment it is not possible to load data from csv and set the dtype to numerical types
+- it seems that the data is not an array when loaded from csv (maybe formatting error)
 ## author
 ```
 Eric Schmidt